dialpad/dialtone-vue/CONTRIBUTING.md

 ## Pull Requests

 Changes to the Dialtone Vue library should ideally be separate from any other changes to other project code.
-All pull requests should be assigned to the `@dialpad/dialtone-vue` team and require at least one approval to merge.s
+All pull requests should be assigned to the `@dialpad/dialtone-vue` team and require at least one approval to merge.

 ## Requirements